openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 * Must be available to participate in the comment period for Core Contributor nominees who have been nominated to commit code to the maintainer's repo(s), as part of the `Core Contributor Program`_

+See `Jobs of the Maintainer`_ for more details on these requirements.

 It is acceptable for a component to be maintained by a team or group as long as that arrangement does not reduce the reachability of at least one maintainer or reduce accountability for the above responsibilites.
 The maintaining team must